Perfect Writer

+As of February 1983 half of Perfect Software's revenue came from OEM sales, but the company lowered prices so much to win the contracts that it lost money.
+Thorn EMI agreed to distribute Perfect's products after the former decided to not acquire the latter.

-Perfect Writer supported a number of add-on programs, Perfect Speller and Perfect Thesaurus, also published by Perfect Software, along with third party software such as Plu*Perfect published by Plu*Perfect Systems.
-Plu*Perfect included "D", a dired-like file browser that was deemed "the best of all directory displayers" by Stewart Brand.
+Perfect Writer supports a number of add-on programs, Perfect Speller and Perfect Thesaurus, also published by Perfect Software, along with third party software such as Plu*Perfect published by Plu*Perfect Systems.
+Plu*Perfect includes "D", a dired-like file browser that was deemed "the best of all directory displayers" by Stewart Brand.

 Perfect Writer was originally published by Perfect Software.
 Later versions of the product were developed and maintained by Knowledge Engineering in Austin, Texas.
-The thesaurus was designed written and maintained by George O. Jenkins, Jr.
+The thesaurus was designed, written, and maintained by George O. Jenkins, Jr.

+Reception

+In a 1985 review of inexpensive word processors, PC Magazine approved of Perfect Writer's power, adjustable menu-display delay, multiple windows, and thesaurus and spell checker.